Andy-Robertson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 88: August 23, 2020

+**Today's Progress:** Finished the landing page project which included HTML, CCS and JavaScript.

+**Thoughts:** I'll research frameworks tomorrow.

 ### Day 87: August 22, 2020

-**Today's Progress:** Worked on a landing page project which includeds HTML, CCS and JavaScript.
+**Today's Progress:** Worked on a landing page project which includes HTML, CCS and JavaScript.

 **Thoughts:** I'll continue to work on the landing page tomorrow.